This thick and sweet homemade teriyaki sauce recipe is quick, foolproof, and so, so good.

 Traditional teriyaki sauce is a mix of soy sauce, sugar, and sake and/or mirin.
 In Japanese, teriyaki actually refers not to the sauce, but to a cooking method where meat is broiled or grilled and brushed with or marinated in this mixture.

 Thick and Sweet Teriyaki Sauce

-This teriyaki sauce is much thicker and syrupy than traditional teriyaki sauces.
+This teriyaki sauce is much thicker and syrupy than traditional teriyaki sauces (think the consistency of Panda Express teriyaki sauce).
 So while it’s not exactly authentic, it does create an absolutely amazing glaze over chicken and other meats and is thick enough to make an excellent dipping sauce.